p5-search-engine

 .
 The server should return a webpage with at most 10 search results in ranked order.
 Each result is the title of a document verbatim from the database.

-Enclose each search result title <div class="doc_title">
+Enclose each search result in <div class="doc">

 .